 Meeting Famous Authors

 The children in Year 4, 5 and 6 met the published author.
 S.F Said, who has written several books, and came to talk with the children about how to become a writer.
 The children found out about what inspired him to become a writer and discovered that even he needs to edit his work (he wrote 17 drafts of, 'Varjak Paw' until he thought it was good enough!)
 All of the children in Year 4 and 5 received an autographed bookmark from him

-Last week we had the privilege of meeting the famous author – Lawrence Prestidge.
-Many of us remembered a visit from two years ago so it was very exciting to see how busy he had been writing two new books.
+We had the privilege of meeting the famous author – Lawrence Prestidge.
+Many of us remembered a visit from two years ago so it was very exciting to see how busy he had been writing more new books.